Fudantopology/Fudantopology.github.io/index.md

 The regular meeting time for our seminar this semester has changed to Tuesday 3pm to 5pm.

 - Feb.
-28 2023, Josiah Oh (Fudan University)
+28 2023, Josiah Oh， Fudan University

   Time: 15:00 - 17:00